JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/PHASE-6-RESUME-FOR-SYSTEM-REVIEW.md

 2. **Restarting Individual Services:**
    - How to restart Controller (when to do it)
-   - How to restart Goose containers (when profile changes)
+   - How to restart goose containers (when profile changes)
    - How to restart Privacy Guard proxies (when settings change)
    - How to verify restart succeeded
    - How to troubleshoot failed restarts